ubidots/ubidots-python/README.rst

     new_value = my_variable.save_value({'value': 10})

-You can also specify a timestamp (optional)
+You can also specify a timestamp (optional):

 .. code-block:: python

     new_value = my_variable.save_value({'value': 10, 'timestamp': 1376061804407})

 If no timestamp is specified, the API server will assign the current time to it.
-We think it's always better that you specify the timestamp so that it reflects the exact time when the value was captured, and not the time when it got to our servers.
+We think it's always better if you specify the timestamp so that the record reflects the exact time when the value was captured, and not the time it got to our servers.

 Creating a DataSource
 ----------------------